synthetichealth/synthea/docs/devs/resources.md

 We'll now highlight a few key files for the simulation inputs

-### geography/demographics.csv
+## geography/demographics.csv
 This file sets the general demographics for the population created during this simulation, such as age distributions and town populations.
-The meanings of the different columns in this file can be found [here](https://github.com/synthetichealth/synthea/wiki/Demographics-for-Other-Areas).
+The meanings of the different columns in this file can be found in the table below.

-The demographics breakdowns are done by the full region rather than per town as information per town was not available.
+The demographics breakdowns for the UK version have been done by the full region rather than per town as information per town was not available.

 | Column Name | Contains | Data Sources for UK Version |
 | ----------- | ---------|---------------------------- |